How to Make Horseradish Tincture

 Fights Inflammation & Infection

-Along with other members of the mustard family that share the same chemical compounds, horseradish can help fight chronic inflammation.
-Sinigrin and its associated chemicals alter the way the immune system creates inflammation.
+Along with other mustards that share the same chemical compounds, horseradish can help fight chronic inflammation.
+Sinigrin and its associated chemicals alter the way the immune system creates inflammation, traditionally supporting the body’s natural defense mechanisms.

 Prevents Cell Damage

 Horseradish is a great source of natural antioxidants which can neutralize the damaging effects of free radicals.
-Because of this, horseradish prevents cell damage and can reduce the chances of developing some cancers.
+These antioxidants help protect cells from oxidative stress, which is linked to aging and various chronic diseases.
+Because of this, horseradish prevents cell damage and can reduce the chances of developing some cancers by limiting the damage to DNA and promoting overall cellular health.

 Promotes Respiratory Health